William M. Isaac

 Mr. Gayheart attended the University of Kentucky studying Finance and received a Bachelor of Science in Computer Science from Life University.

-Brian Volner is a Senior Director with Sarasota Private Trust Company.
+Brian Volner is a Managing Director with Sarasota Private Trust Company.
 His responsibilities include client relationship management and new business development.
 Mr. Volner has over 20 years of financial services experience, having held leadership roles in managing teams responsible for commercial lending, asset and liability management, private banking and treasury management.
 He has developed new markets via loan production offices and “de novo” branches.
 Most recently he led business development efforts in Southwest Florida, helping to grow a $220 million privately owned company into a $1.7 billion public company traded on the NYSE in less than five years.

 Mr. Volner is past Chairman of the Board of the Lakewood Ranch Business Alliance.
 He has served on the Board of Manatee Sarasota SOLVE and the Bradenton Area Economic Development Corporation, where he is currently on the Board’s Executive Committee as Treasurer.
 Mr. Volner holds a BS degree in Financial Economics from Carson Newman University.
 He is a graduate of Leadership Manatee and the Florida School of Banking, through the University of Florida’s Warrington College of Business.